Dangerous Dogs Act 1991: Index of Exempted Dogs

 Initially, dogs born before 30 November 1991 were eligible to be put on the Index of Exempted Dogs (a grandfather clause).
 Applications were received for over 8,000 dogs; 5,223 dogs received their Certificate of Exemption.
 Dogs born after 30 November 1991 were not eligible to be on the Index, and it was expected the Index would cease after the death of the last of the original 5,223 dogs.
 However, the 1997 amendments expanded eligibility, effectively continuing the Index.
 As of 2015, there were 3,001 Pit bull terriers on the Index, 6 Dogo Argentinos, 0 Fila Brasilieros, and 3 Japanese Tosas.
 As of 2018, there were 3,514 Pit bull terriers, 3 Japanese Tosas, 13 Dogo Argentinos, and 0 Fila Brazilieros.
+As of February 2024, when the XL Bully ban came into effect, there were over 55,000 XL bullies registered.